Quick Start¶

 ### Some Requirement

-What the feature should do, what it accepts, what it returns,
+What the feature should do.

 ## Constraints

-- Any constraints or rules the implementation should follow
+- Any rule the implementation should follow

 You can also create architecture files (.amd) that describe the internal structure, components, data models, and interfaces.
 If you skip them, the LLM infers the architecture during audit.
 But if you know what shape your system should take, writing one upfront gives the LLM less room to improvise.